 Studies of earthworms in agricultural settings have found that earthworm burrows can improve water infiltration and soil aeration, and their castings (excrement) form soil aggregates by combining minerals and organic matter.
 Earthworm activity can also relieve compaction and make nutrients available to plants.https://extension.unh.edu

 Earthworms are among the garden’s most hardworking creatures.
-They assist enhance soil structure and build tunnels in the soil for air, water, and plant roots by processing organic material (both in the soil and in your compost pile) and recycling the contents into nutrients.
+They assist in enhancing soil structure and build tunnels in the soil for air, water, and plant roots by processing organic material (both in the soil and in your compost pile) and recycling the contents into nutrients.

 Watering Straw Bale Gardens